jimhopp-lookout/testlab/README.md

 # TestLab

-A framework for building lightweight virtual laboratories using LXC
+A framework for building lightweight virtual infrastructure using LXC

 # RESOURCES